TentaQL/tentaQL/README.md

 </p>

-TentaQL is an open-source, automated SQL (Postrges) and NoSQL (MongoDB) introspection and graphql conversion tool, providing users a highly customizable Graphql package to get their legacy databases up and running with GraphQL in minutes.
+TentaQL is an open-source, automated SQL (Postrges) and NoSQL (MongoDB) introspection and GraphQL conversion tool, providing users a highly customizable GraphQL package to get their legacy databases up and running with GraphQL in minutes.

 With just a simple database URI, TentaQL connects to the user's database, intuits the structure of  schemas and packages a GraphQL-powered suite of tools, available for download.